TaTo30/vue-pdf/docs/guide/introduction.md

 Be sure to set `GlobalWorkerOptions.workerSrc` before calling `usePDF`, otherwise the worker will fail to load.

 > [!IMPORTANT]
-> Version of worker script must match with pdfjs-dist version.
+> The worker script version must match the `pdfjs-dist` version.

 ## Working With Layers